Morisset/Python-lectures-Notebooks/README.rst

 Python lectures Notebooks
 *************************

-This is the repository of my Python lectures done at Instituto de Astronomia - UNAM
+This is the repository of my Python lectures give at Instituto de Astronomia - UNAM since 2012

-Most of the lectures are on this blog: http://python-astro.blogspot.mx/

 The available lectures are the following: